PeakLearner/PeakLearner/README.md

 A video of the server setup can be found here: https://drive.google.com/file/d/1q0bEv5baiAuYGZEeP7WNdubQVjJ0ogZR/view?usp=sharing

 A complete virtual box image of the machine the video was recorded on can be found here:
+To use the image, unzip the file.
+Then download virtualbox.
+Lastly click add and point the system at the folder that was unzipped to set up the machine.

 ## Database
 The database is a nonrelational database using A combination of BerkeleyDB and code from Dr. Toby Hocking